Beercow/OneDriveExplorer/README.md

 Depending on the options, OneDriveExplorer can produce JSON, CSV, or HTML files of the parsed data.
 The `--pretty` option can be used to output the JSON into a more human readable layout.

-Additionaly, a user registry hive can be supplied with the `-r` argument.
+Additionally, a user registry hive can be supplied with the `-r` argument.
 This will resolve some of the mount points associated with OneDrive.

-### Example output:
+### Example output

 #### JSON